An overview of the Safety Staking Pool

 In the next epoch, users call the `withdrawStake` function to withdraw inactive funds to a specific address.
 Users can select the amount of inactive funds they want to withdraw or call the `withdrawMaxStake` function to withdraw all inactive funds.
 Note that the `withdrawMaxStake` function is less gas-efficient than querying the max via eth_call and calling `withdrawStake()`.

-To withdraw DYDX from the Liquidity Pool, follow these steps:
+To withdraw $DYDX from the Safety Module, follow these steps: